codepath/android_guides/ActionBar-Tabs-with-Fragments.md

 #### Change background color of tab container:

-You will need to customize "android:actionBarTabBarStyle" in order to achieve this. "actionBarTabBarStyle" determines the style of the overall tab bar.
+You will need to customize 'android:actionBarTabBarStyle' in order to achieve this. 'actionBarTabBarStyle' determines the style of the overall tab bar.
 It includes the whole container that includes all of the tabs.

 * Create style for "Widget.Sherlock.Light.ActionBar.TabView" in res/values-v14/styles.xml.
 * Reference this style for "actionBarTabBarStyle".